opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 reporting_periods
     A list of the reporting periods defined by this authority

-    identifier
+    id
-        A unique identifier for the reporting period
+        A unique id for the reporting period

     description
         Description of the reporting period